415 W. Cold Spring Lane, (410) 235-3433, alonsos.com

-The expansive, high-ceilinged dining room is a pleasant setting for the excellent wood-fired pizzas, but don’t sleep on the creative small plates, like the grilled Anaheim pepper stuffed with free-range chicken sausage.
+The expansive, high-ceilinged dining room is a pleasant setting for the excellent coal-fired pizzas, but don’t sleep on the creative small plates, like the warm mushroom tart glazed with Madeira wine and fontina cheese.

 1615 Sulgrave Ave., (410) 664-2971, ethelandramones.com

-Possibly the best Creole and Cajun cooking in town.
-You can’t miss with the gumbo.
-Eat it on the quiet porch, if weather and space allow.
+Probably the best Creole and Cajun cooking in town.
+You can’t go wrong with the gumbo, the jambalaya, or the baby back ribs.

 6070 Falls Road, (410) 608-3500, hautedogcarte.com

-Traffic on Falls Road tends to tighten when the Haute Dog stand is out selling its quarter-pound dogs served in crusty rolls hollowed with a hot dog-sized spike and adorned with things like tomato-and-onion jam and bacon.
+Traffic on Falls Road tends to tighten when the Haute Dog stand is out selling its quarter-pound dogs served in crusty rolls hollowed with a hot dog-sized spike and adorned with things like tomato-and-onion jam and bacon and onion marmalade.

 4800 Roland Ave., (410) 773-0777, johnnysdownstairs.com

-Cindy Wolf and Tony Foreman’s latest venture has distinct rooms: one great for sipping delicious coffee and pastry; the other more the setting for a great burger and milkshake.
+Cindy Wolf and Tony Foreman’s version of a diner has distinct rooms: one great for sipping delicious coffee and pastry, the other more the setting for a great burger and milkshake.

 $$, L, D, P

 Slightly more upscale, at least in appearance, than its attached neighbor, Alonso’s.
-Sample the pan-Latin flavors or see if they’ll let you order the excellent burger from next door (they usually will).
+Sample the pan-Latin flavors or order the excellent burgers from next door.

 $$, B, L, P, Out

-You’ll want to get there early to beat the rush for what may be the best fancy breakfast in town, with lots of Southern-influenced, seafood-filled options, like the blackened salmon Benedict.
-Two locations, in Roland Park and the Inner Harbor.
+You’ll want to get there early to beat the rush for what may be the best fancy breakfast in town, with lots of Southern-influenced, seafood-filled options, like the crab cake and fried green tomato eggs benedict.
+Another location is in the Inner Harbor, on Pratt Street.

 5700 Newbury St., (410) 367-6903, mtwashingtontavern.com